noteId_x: 63

 - Cloud functions, Node frameworks, Runtimes, etc.

-So, let's create a one-stop frontend solution based on Serverless.
-The so-called solution needs to start with a diagram: architecture diagram + lifecycle roadmap.
+So, let's create an all-in-one frontend solution based on Serverless.
+To create a solution, we need to start with a diagram: architecture diagram + lifecycle roadmap.

-Let's continue, the one-stop platform needs to provide basic platform capabilities, common capabilities out of the box, and developer experience (DX) friendly (just like Nuxt.js).
+Let's continue, the all-in-one platform should provide basic platform capabilities, commonly used capabilities out-of-the-box, and be developer-friendly (just like nuxt.js).

 So, what are the platform capabilities?

 No need to read the text explanation.
-Let's bring out the platformization, DDDD.
+Let's focus on the platformization.
 Let's talk about architecture first, and then implementation.

 This part is similar to modern.js.
 If you want to enable SSR, it can be done with one click.
-But it's actually difficult, similar to nuxt.js, providing options for CSR/SSR/SSG modes, automatic mapping of the API directory.
-The deployment artifact uses online configuration, routing and domain name allocation.
+However, it is not easy.
+Similar to nuxt.js, it provides options for CSR/SSR/SSG modes and automatically maps the API directory.
+The deployment artifact uses online configuration to allocate routes and domain names.

 Here comes the architecture diagram:

-There is a lot of text here, the left side introduces the architecture diagram, and the right side introduces the lifecycle and data flow.
+There is a lot of text here.
+The left side introduces the architecture diagram, and the right side explains the lifecycle and data flow.

-After talking about the architecture, let's talk about CICD.
-Based on the capabilities provided by Coding, it seems to be: code submission - compilation - linting - security check - manual approval by test personnel - lighthouse performance check - manual approval for deployment.
+After discussing the architecture, let's talk about CICD.
+Based on the capabilities provided by Coding, it involves code submission - compilation - linting - security checks - manual testing and approval - lighthouse performance checks - manual approval for deployment.

 Service orchestration pipeline, configuration file and process conversion.

 First, for regular CSR, the artifacts are automatically uploaded to the CDN, with one copy in ES5 and one copy in ES6.
 Why separate them?
-For ESM?
-In the deployment process, there is a platform control diagram, it seems to be:
+Is it for ESM?
+In the deployment process, there is a platform control diagram, which seems to be

 - Allocate domain names